likicv/usysml-test-cases/README.md

 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation
-- Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation. **Note, this is not a SysML v2 notation, but a special notation developed for uSysML Test Cases**.
+- Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation. **Note: this is not a SysML v2 notation, but a special notation developed for uSysML Test Cases**.
 See the explanations below
 - Rules/constraints -- any rules or constraints that we can derive from the